 MUSIC Meredith Crawford

 Meredith Crawford grew up in Chandler.
 She started singing at the age of 13, first at Tyler’s Green Acres Baptist Church, then she veered towards country music.
 She sang at a number of oprys: Gladewater Opry, Texarkana Opry, the Cotton Pickin’ Theater in Point, Mount Pleasant Jamboree, Johnnie High’s Country Music Revue in Arlington, and even as far away as the Texas Jamboree in Houston.
 Today she performs more roots rock and Texas soul.
 She writes her own songs and some of her covers are real crowd pleasers.
-She’s also graduating this year from UT Tyler with a Bachelors Degree in Accounting.
+She also recently got her Bachelors Degree in Accounting.

 MUSIC Heather Little: Singer-Songwriter